supercamel/SpinoDB/README.md

 A SpinoDB contains 'collections'.
 A collection is roughly analogous to a table in an SQL database, except that instead of containing one dimensional rows, each entry in a collection contains a JSON document / Javascript object.
 The documents are not required to be consistent.

+The NodeJS and GObject bindings are almost identical except for these differences.
+- The NodeJS bindings use camel case but GObject bindings use snake case. e.g. getCollection in NodeJS and get_collection for GObject bindings.
+- The NodeJS bindings will convert objects to JSON strings.
+The GObject bindings strictly use strings to represent JSON documents.

 ### Example